8 Amazing Korean Textbooks for Effective Korean Learning

 In addition, textbooks in the Ewha series include a fascinating culture and literature part to introduce learners to aspects of the Korean civilization, while also growing their communication skills.

 Be sure to use the textbooks with their accompanying audio CDs for pronunciation practice.
 A smart way to do this is to pause after a sentence and repeat it out loud until you nail the pronunciation.
-Even better, digitalize the CD into an MP3 file and play the lesson while on the go.
 It’s a very effective way to familiarize yourself with the sounds of the Korean language and memorize new elements!

 Developed with the support of the Korea Foundation, “My Korean 1” and “My Korean 2” are very useful textbooks that are also available for free online.
 Each including a PDF and audio version of the textbook, they adopt a four-skill approach to learning Korean using situation dialogues, comics and easy grammar explanations.